 The GeForce GTX 780M was released less than a year after the GeForce GT 735M, and so they are likely to have similar driver support for optimizing performance when running the latest games.

 The GeForce GTX 780M has 2048 MB more video memory than the GeForce GT 735M, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the GeForce GTX 780M also has superior memory performance overall.

 The GeForce GT 735M has 384 Shader Processing Units and the GeForce GTX 780M has 1536.
-The GeForce GTX 780M having 1152 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 780M delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GT 735M.
+However, the actual shader performance of the GeForce GT 735M is 361 and the actual shader performance of the GeForce GTX 780M is 1224.
+The GeForce GTX 780M having 863 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 780M delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GT 735M.

 The GeForce GT 735M requires 17 Watts to run and the GeForce GTX 780M requires 122 Watts.
 The GeForce GTX 780M requires 105 Watts more than the GeForce GT 735M to run.
 The difference is significant enough that the GeForce GTX 780M may have an adverse affect on your yearly electricity bills in comparison to the GeForce GT 735M.

 Can I Run It